 When you’re looking for some of the best fire pits, it’s easy to notice the Solo Stove Yukon and Solo Stove Bonfire.
 Despite their similarities, you’ll still have to choose only one.
 The biggest difference is their size.

 A fire pit is an excellent addition to your outdoor space.
-Not only can you gather around the firepit for S’more fests.
-But to chat and share stories on a chilly fall night.
+You can gather around the firepit for a S’mores fest or marshmallow roasting.
+And on a chilly fall night, you can stay outside to chat and share stories.

 A good fire pit should stay lit for hours and ignite in minutes.
 It should have a stainless steel body and an ash pan.
-After an evening of fun, cleaning is hassle-free.
+Then, after an evening of fun, cleaning either the Yukon or the Bonfire is hassle-free.

 Solo Stove Yukon vs. Solo Stove Bonfire Comparison

 Looking for a fire pit that you can entertain your family and friends with a smoke-free fire?